clayrisser/volback/README.md

 ```

 ## Options
+Mount all volumes you want backed up to the BACKUP_DIR/your-volume-name directory.
+Dockplicity assumes the name of the folders in the BACKUP_DIR are the volume names.
 * __ACTION=cron__ - action to take when run (cron | backup | restore)
 * __TARGET_URL="gs://my_google_bucket"__ - used to reference where backups will be stored
 * __BACKUP_DIR=/volumes__ - the directory of volumes that will be backed up